ericholscher/ericholscher.com/site/blog/2025/apr/29/camino-de-costa-rica-recap.md

 * Don't skip the canal section at the start -- it was one of our highlights.
 It's like a boat wildlife safari, and you see lots of animals.
 * Also don't skip the zero day for rafting.
 It was a really fun way to spend the day, and take a break from hiking after the previous 2 hard stages.
-* Taking the Palo Verde alternate -- it cost us $6, but it was a nice trail and the ranger at the station was lovely.
+* Take the Palo Verde alternate -- it cost us $6, but it was a nice trail and the ranger at the station was lovely.
 Lots of humming birds, and we heard quetzals!
+* Bring plenty of cash, which is easy to get at the airport.
+Most of the guest houses and restaurants only take cash.
+There are only a couple ATMs along the way, and they don't always work.
+We used the one in La Suiza.
 * Orosi Lodge was a really nice break in the middle with a nice bakery and pizza.
 We wished we'd taken a zero day here to explore Tapanti National Park and hit the hot springs and swimming holes nearby.
 If you have time, it's nice to have a break in the middle.
 * Bugs were only notably bad on the coasts, and not terrible.
 Bring some bug spray, but we didn't end up using a ton of it.
-* Don't forget to make a Manual Antonio park booking once you land in Quepos.
+* Don't forget to make a Manual Antonio park booking for once you land in Quepos, probably before the start of your trip.
 It was a lovely park with lots of wildlife, and beautiful beach.
-Quite the shock to have so many tourists after 2 weeks of solitude.
+Though quite the shock to have so many tourists after 2 weeks of solitude.
 * I'd be less likely to recommend the trail if you don't have at least a basic grasp of Spanish.
 Many of our hosts, and most people we encountered didn't speak much English -- it was more enjoyable, and kept us from making mistakes by being able to ask folks for help in Spanish.

 ## Self-supported Camino De Costa Rica Gear list